Hero Background

 What Is Salesforce Testing?

-The scope of Salesforce testing includes:
+The scope of Salesforce QA testing includes:

 • Customizations: Make sure the workflows, automation, and Apex logic you build behave exactly as intended.